-Sarah Ferguson Had ‘Regret’ As Kate Middleton Wed Prince William, Would Advice Younger Self To ‘Don’t Blow It’
+Sarah Ferguson Had ‘Regret’ As Kate Middleton Wed Prince William, Would Advise Younger Self To ‘Don’t Blow It’

 In a recently resurfaced interview with The Daily, Sarah Ferguson described all of her regretful emotions as she watched Kate Middleton and Prince William wed on TV in 2011.
-Unfortunately, she was not invited to the big event, considering she had a falling out from the royals in 1992 following a cheating scandal with Texan oil businessman John Bryan, detailed Express.
+Unfortunately, she was not invited to the big event, considering she had a falling out with the royals in 1992 following a cheating scandal with Texan oil businessman John Bryan, detailed Express.
 Leaked photos showed her lounging in a bikini with her toes in Bryan’s mouth while she was still married to Prince Andrew.

 So as Sarah watched the wedding, she was filled with many emotions.

-“It caused me to have great soul searching on regret, on all the things, you look at….
+“It caused me to have great soul searching on regret, on all the things, you look at.
 I reflect on the past, reflect on what it is like to make thunderous mistakes, or huge lapses of judgment.”

 At the least she has her children to show for all of the hard times she’s had to endure, as Princess Beatrice and Princess Eugenie are still part of the royal family.